-Program Learning Outcomes: Upon successful completion of the program, a student will be able:
+Program Outcomes: successful Learning Upon completion of the program, a student will be able:

 - demonstrate proficiency in verbal communication. - employ numeracy and quantitative reasoning to solve problems. - differentiate between facts and opinions and identify biases and logical fallacies in sources of information. - demonstrate the ability to form conclusions based on the analysis of evidence. - describe social constructs that guide ethical decisionmaking. - describe the role of human events and forms of expression in shaping society.